 Besides the obvious of keeping you hydrated; drinking enough water helps flush your body of toxins that it has been holding in and that’s just the beginning of all of the benefits of drinking enough water.

-Typically, I try to drink my body weight in ounces.
+Typically, I try to drink half of my body weight in ounces.

 And that’s in addition to my coffee!
 Yes, to answer your question, I have to pee a lot.
 But, it is what it is, right?